dnandakumar-nv/AIQToolkit/optimizer_ui/README.md

 - Validate configuration using the /api/config/validate endpoint
 - Ensure all required fields are present in optimizer config
 - Check that optimizable parameters have valid search spaces

+### Asyncio/Event Loop Errors
+If you see errors like:
+- `RuntimeError: asyncio.run() cannot be called from a running event loop`
+- `ValueError: Can't patch loop of type <class 'uvloop.Loop'>`

+These are caused by conflicts between the UI's async server and optimization libraries.
+The system automatically handles these by:
+1. Running optimization in a separate thread
+2. Using standard asyncio event loops for compatibility with libraries like ragas
+3. Preserving uvloop performance for the main server

+If issues persist, check the backend logs for detailed error messages.

 ## Development